takelley1/linux-notes/kubernetes.md

 - Namespace-scoped; only applies to Pods within the same namespace.
 - Can reference other namespaces using `namespaceSelector` but can’t control them directly.
 - Multiple policies can apply to one Pod; the union of all rules defines allowed traffic.
 - Once any policy selects a Pod, all other traffic is denied by default.
-- Requires a CNI plugin that supports NetworkPolicy (Calico, Cilium, etc.).
-- Operates only at L3/L4 (IP, port, protocol).
+- If no policies select a Pod, that Pod is open.
 - Make sure to allow DNS egress (UDP/TCP 53) if outbound traffic is restricted.
 ```yaml
 apiVersion: networking.k8s.io/v1